Garage Floor Coating – Everything You Need to Know 2018

 100% pure epoxy coating is the toughest and most durable of these three.
 These are two-part coatings that result in very hard and thick flooring.
 100% pure epoxy coatings are commonly used in professional garages for their ability to resist hot tires, scratches, oil and chemical spillage.
 They are also prized for their longevity and can last up to twenty years.

-Polyaspartic garage floor coatings are more expensive but gaining recognition today.
+Polyaspartic garage floor coatings are more expensive but gaining more recognition today.
+The two biggest advantages of a polyaspartic garage floor coating are temperature and time.
+Polyaspartic coating cures very fast, with a pot life of 10 to 120 minutes depending on the formulation.
+Typical polyurea and polyaspartic floor coatings are applied in just two coats.
+This means a complete flooring system can be installed in one day and returned to service the next.
+In addition, polyaspartic coating can be applied in temperatures as low as -30F to as high as 140F depending on the formulation, which means you can coat your garage floor all year long.
 Performance-wise, polyaspartic garage floor coatings are considered to be more durable than epoxy coatings.
 Although they are thinner than epoxy coatings, they are also more flexible and thus can better absorb impacts.
-In terms of longevity, polyaspartic garage floor coatings will last as long as the epoxy coatings while requiring the very least of maintenance.
+In terms of maintenance, polyaspartic garage floor coatings will last as long as the epoxy coatings while requiring the very least of maintenance.

 How to Clean and Maintain Garage Floor Coatings

 Since dust and dirt do not stick to the coated floor, just use the dust mop once a week (or sooner if needed) to keep the floor clean.
 It only takes a few minutes.
 Dust mop even works well for floors that have a polymer anti-slip additive in the surface.
 For floor coatings with an aggressive anti-slip aggregate such as aluminum oxide, a soft bristle push broom is the better choice.